List of boardwalks in the United States: Santa Cruz

 The Santa Cruz Beach Boardwalk, opened in 1907, is the oldest amusement park in California and the home to two national historic landmarks: the Looff Carousel and the Giant Dipper roller coaster.
 The Santa Cruz boardwalk no longer actually has any wooden boardwalks.

 Venice Beach

-This 2.5 kilometer boardwalk has a pedestrian walk, bike path, rollerskater and skateboard ramps, and restaurants.
-Venice Beach is famous for Muscle Beach, where bodybuilders work out.
-Former California governor Arnold Schwarzenegger worked out on Muscle Beach and made Gold's Gym famous in the 1980s.
+This 1.5 mile boardwalk in the city of Los Angeles is one of the most well-known boardwalks and has a pedestrian walk, bike path, rollerskater and skateboard ramps, and restaurants and shops.
+Venice Beach is also famous for Muscle Beach, where bodybuilders work out.
+Former California governor and actor Arnold Schwarzenegger worked out on Muscle Beach during the 1980s.

+Connecticut

+Ocean Beach Park

+On the southern coast of New London, Connecticut there is a boardwalk running roughly 1,620 ft within Ocean Beach Park that is claimed to have "New England's Finest Sugar Sand Beach and Boardwalk Attractions".

 Delaware

 Bethany Beach

 Bethany Beach's boardwalk, while not as long as Rehoboth Beach's, connects the summer seaside resort's broad, sandy beach to motels, restaurants, and vacation homes.
 In 2011, Bethany Beach banned smoking on the beach and boardwalk.

 Rehoboth Beach

 Rehoboth Beach's 1 mi long boardwalk connects summer tourists with Rehoboth Beach's main attractions during the summer months, including high-end resorts, numerous shops, arcades, eating establishments and family amusement center.
 The town's main street, Rehoboth Avenue, intersects with the boardwalk.